-1. Develop an understanding of the fundamental principles of international criminal law, including the issues involved in the regulation of international crimes.
-2. Apply relevant legal principles and procedures to contemporary situations and contexts of international crime.
-3. Analyse the theoretical, political, historical and practical dimensions of international criminal law, focusing particularly on critiques relating to/from the Global South.
-4. Reflect upon the key challenges, weaknesses and limitations of international criminal law and the international criminal legal system.
-5. Develop persuasive arguments supported by evidence about key points of international criminal law.
+1. Evaluate fundamental principles of international criminal law, including an understanding of the issues involved in the regulation of international crimes.
+2. Critically apply relevant legal principles and procedures to contemporary situations and contexts of international crime.
+3. Critically analyse the theoretical, political, historical and practical dimensions of international criminal law, focusing particularly on critiques relating to/from the Global South.
+4. Critically reflect upon the key challenges, weaknesses and limitations of international criminal law and the international criminal legal system.
+5. Articulate persuasive arguments supported by evidence about key points of international criminal law.